thierry-agnelli/BrewBuddy_mobile/README.md

 #### ANDROID_HOME

 ```
- ✖ ANDROID_HOME - Environment variable that points to your Android SDK installation
+ ✖ ANDROID_HOME = installation/path/Android/SDK
 ```

 #### Congratulations

-Now you can run your code either on Android Studio or Vs Codei
+Now you can run your code either on Android Studio, Vs Code or Webstorm

 ## Running application.